Getting Started with Road to IELTS

 The International English Language Testing System, or IELTS, is an international standardized test of English language proficiency.

-The Road to IELTS General Training module is aimed at those who are going to English speaking countries for secondary education, work experience or training programs.
+The Road to IELTS General Training module is suitable for secondary education, work experience or training programs.
 The English language test focuses on basic skills in reading, listening, speaking and writing in broad social and workplace contexts.

-The Road to IELTS Academic Training module is aimed at those applying for higher education or professional registration in an English speaking environment.
+The Road to IELTS Academic Training module is suitable for those applying for higher education or professional registration in an English speaking environment.
+It features vocabulary that is familiar within an academic setting.

 Both resources include interactive activities, test preparation tips, and practice test papers with answer keys.